-i.
-As soon as a need is identified, inform the CO about the level of vendor h.
-OSDBU and Small Business Specialists

-- engagement needed to help the PM and others conduct effective market research. - ii.
-Assess the need for introducing new entrants to the market and recommend to the CO ways to do this. - iii.
-Discuss vendor engagement activities with the CO prior to the meetings the CO may not attend but should be aware of all communications.
+- i.
+Submit planned procurements to the USDA Procurement Forecast as early as possible, and up to three years before the need date, to provide vendors with advance notice of USDA requirements.
+Be as knowledgeable as possible about the content of the procurement forecast. - ii.
+As soon as a need is identified, inform the CO about the level of vendor engagement needed to help the PM and others conduct effective market research. - iii.
+If market research does not identify sufficient competition, work with Contract Specialist and/or Small Business Specialist to identify strategies to increase engagement. - iv.
+Assess the need for introducing new entrants to the market and recommend to the CO ways to do this. - v.
+Discuss vendor engagement meetings with the CO prior to the meetings the CO is not required to attend but should be aware of all communications.